bruno-chavez/ancestorquotes/README.md

 ### Executables:

-`ancestorquotes` supports Linux and Mac, it can be downloaded [here](https://github.com/bruno-chavez/ancestorquotes/releases) simply click on the binary that has your OS and architecture on its name.
+`ancestorquotes` supports Linux, Mac and Windows! you can download it from here [here](https://github.com/bruno-chavez/ancestorquotes/releases) simply click on the binary that has your OS and architecture on its name.

 After it is downloaded, run the file to start using `ancestorquotes`!

-Note that it has not been tested on MacOS.
-If you run into any problems while trying to install or use it, feel free to create an [issue](https://github.com/bruno-chavez/ancestorquotes/issues) and tell me about it.

 ### From source code:

 Requires Go to be installed on your machine.
-You can install Go from [here](https://golang.org/doc/install).
+You can install Go [here](https://golang.org/doc/install).

-Also requires [cli](https://github.com/urfave/cli), a pretty awesome Go package used for the  skeleton of `ancestorquotes`.
+Requires [cli](https://github.com/urfave/cli), a pretty awesome Go package used for the  skeleton of `ancestorquotes`.
 All of the credit for this app goes to this package!

 Once installed, and with a correctly configured GOPATH, on a terminal type: